 Learn about the world of wooden boatbuilding from boat owners, restoration experts and boat enthusiasts alike.
-You’ll not only hear the unique stories behind the making of each vessel but gain a deeper understanding and appreciation for boatbuilding and the many hours of preservation it takes to keep them afloat and looking like new.
+Hear the unique stories behind the making of each vessel and gain a deeper understanding and appreciation for boatbuilding and the many hours of preservation it takes to keep them afloat and looking like new.

-In addition to the boat displays on land and water, the Lyman Boat Works Historical Museum will be onsite all weekend to tell the story of boatbuilding on the Great Lakes.
+In new addition to the boat display on land and water is the Lyman Boat Works Historical Museum.
+It will be onsite all weekend to tell the story of boatbuilding on the Great Lakes.
 To recall the nine-decade history of Lyman boats, guests are invited to enjoy a special museum display encompassing more than 3,000-square-feet of walk-thru displays.
 Explore the world of boat building and how these classics have impacted life, sports and business on the Great Lakes.

 In addition to Wooden Boat Show festivities, several plein air events will take place on Sunday.
 Watch as painters add finishing touches to their masterpieces at the Plein Air Paintout, held along the shoreline and in Bettinger Park until 12 p.m.

-Paintings that were completed by artists throughout the weekend will be available for purchase during the Wet Paint Sale, held at 1:30 p.m. south of the Pavilion.
+Paintings that were completed by artists throughout the weekend will be available for purchase during the Wet Paint Sale, held 12-1:30 p.m. south of the Pavilion.
 Purchases can be made by cash, check or credit card.

-Back by popular demand, Wally & The Beavs returns with live music, including cover songs by Chicago, Journey, Grand Funk Railroad, Elton John, The Blues Brothers and The Beatles from 12-4 p.m. at the Jennings East Deck at the Pavilion.
+Back by popular demand, Wally & The Beavs returns with live music, including cover songs by Chicago, Journey, Grand Funk Railroad, Elton John, The Blues Brothers and The Beatles from 12-4 p.m. at the Pavilion Jennings East Deck.

 Wooden Boat Registration